electricimp/UBloxM8N/README.md

 #### configure(*options*) ####

-Use this method to configure a new uart baud rate, define the message type(s) the M8N will accept, define the message type(s) the M8N will send, and to set default message handlers for incoming messages from the M8N. **Note:** This method will re-configure the uart bus.
+Use this method to configure a new uart baud rate, define the message type(s) the M8N will accept, define the message type(s) the M8N will send, and to set default message callbacks for incoming messages from the M8N. **Note:** This method will re-configure the uart bus.

 ##### Parameters #####